 When light hits the surface of anything it must be absorbed, penetrate through, and/or be reflected.
 The sum of all wavelengths reflected is what we see.

-Natural plastics are often whitish (such as semi-crystalline PLA) or clear (such as amorphous ABS) so pigment is added to absorb certain frequencies of light and give it a color.
+Natural plastics are often whitish or clear so pigment is added to absorb certain frequencies of light and give it a color.